otrv4/otrv4/otrv4.md

   The 'Prekey Message Identifier' from the Prekey message that was retrieved from the untrusted Prekey Server, as part of the Prekey Ensemble.

-Ed448 Long-term Public Key Identifier (INT)
+Client Profile Identifier (INT)
-  The 'Client Ed448 long-term public key ID' from the Client Ed448 long-term public key, that is part of the Client Profile retrieved from the untrusted Prekey Server, as part of the Prekey Ensemble.
+  The 'Client Profile Identifier' from the Client Profile that was retrieved from the untrusted Prekey Server, as part of the Prekey Ensemble.

 Prekey Profile Identifier (INT)
   The 'Prekey Profile Identifier' from the Prekey Profile that was retrieved